What to look out for when viewing a rental property

 When did you last use your balcony to sunbathe or eat breakfast with friends?
 For many people, that is just a distant memory.
 Over time, it is not uncommon for outside spaces to gradually become an extra storage area and enjoying your morning coffee in the sun might now be a thing of the past.
 With our tips and tricks, you can give your outside space a relaxed holiday feel.

 Need space for kids, starting a new job abroad or simply fancy a change of scene?
 A new stage in life often goes hand in hand with house hunting.
 However, nowadays it’s not easy to find a new flat.
 After all, the competition never sleeps.
 The property viewing process plays an important role.
 That’s why we have put together a checklist of things to remember as a prospective new tenant.
 With these tips, you could soon be signing the rental agreement for your dream home.
+You can find more tips about moving here.

 Before the viewing